ehsanhosseini1380/torch_geometric_temporal/Fum-CS/document.md

     {% include figure.html path="Img\d5.png" class="img-fluid rounded z-depth-1" %}

-Graph creation is an important step but before this cell we have to have some steps such as Edge creation, Static & dynamic edges and etc.
+Graph creation is an important step but before this cell we have to take some steps such as Edge creation, Static & dynamic edges and etc.

 Now we create a dataset object for temporal signals defined on a dynamic graph.
 {% raw %}